FY 2016 Grant Announcement (Initial):

 Catalog of Federal Domestic Assistance (CFDA) Number: 89.003

-This funding category has two application deadlines.
+There are two deadlines for this opportunity.
 Projects currently receiving funds from the NHPRC may apply at either deadline.
 Projects not currently receiving funds from the NHPRC must apply against the second deadline.

 Grants are awarded for collecting, describing, preserving, compiling, editing, and publishing documentary source materials in print and online.
 Because of the focus on documentary sources, grants do not support preparation of critical editions of published works unless such works are just a small portion of the larger project.

 All applicants should be aware that the application process is highly competitive.
-Applicants from ongoing project must demonstrate that they have successfully achieved the performance objectives associated with previous NHPRC awards, provide updated, current information, including a description of the new activities, progress towards preparing the edition, and a justification of the new budget.
+Applicants from ongoing project must: demonstrate that they have successfully achieved the performance objectives associated with previous NHPRC awards; provide updated, current information, including a description of the new activities; show progress towards completing the edition; and justify costs in a new budget.

 For a comprehensive list of Commission's limitations on funding, please see What We Do and Do Not Fund.